h4rvey-g/Note-Blog/content/USMLE/MSK/Fibromuscular dysplasia.md

   - FMD
 share: true
 ---
-Fibromuscular dysplasia (FMD), a disease that primarily affects young to middle-aged women, is characterized by the proliferation of connective tissue and [[Skeletal muscle fibers|muscle fibers]] within the arterial vessel walls.
+Fibromuscular dysplasia (FMD), a disease that primarily affects <span style="background:rgba(240, 200, 0, 0.2)">young to middle-aged women</span>, is characterized by the proliferation of connective tissue and [[Skeletal muscle fibers|muscle fibers]] within the arterial vessel walls.
 # Epidemiology
 ---